 While we were in Kauai we got quite a bit of rain, so we didn't get to hit as many gardens as we wanted.
-One that we were able to visit was the McBryde Garden, one of five National Tropical Botanical Gardens
+One that we were able to visit was the McBryde Garden, one of five National Tropical Botanical Gardens.

 "The National Tropical Botanical Garden (NTBG) is a not-for-profit institution, dedicated to discovering, saving, and studying the world's tropical plants and to sharing what is learned."